php/doc-base/docs/translating.md

 As you can see, there is a difference between two lines.
-The `types` for the parameters `options` and `algo` in the synopsis had been changed from `string`, to `integer` and `array` respectively.
+The `types` for the parameters `options` and `algo` in the synopsis had been changed from `string`, to `int` and `array` respectively.
 You have to perform these changes in your translation to make it up-to-date.
 Open `phpdoc/{LANG}/reference/password/functions/password-needs-rehash.xml` and change those lines to match the English version.

 Then update the EN-Revision commit hash in the header comment.
-You can also add your credits using the CREDITS tag.
 Your file header might look like this initially:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <!-- EN-Revision: 6640ca4c12c6bcaf0b2a99e75871f417b38df1a2 Maintainer: someone Status: ready -->